jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/migration.rst

 .. note::

-    The basic usage pattern of the SDK (i.e., ``$result = $client->operation($params);``) has not changed from Version 2 to Version 3, which should result in a fairly smooth migration.
+    The basic usage pattern of the SDK (i.e., ``$result = $client->operation($params);``) has not changed from Version 2 to Version 3, which should result in a smooth migration.

 Introduction
 ------------